 Up to now the ideas have actually been at no cost (except lunches on INSET Day) and some will actually save you significant amount of leadership time.
 This one does cost but could be offset by a smaller leadership team following reductions in the school’s monitoring programme.

-This September we reduced all teachers’ contact time by about an hour a week; the equivalent of five days less contact time a year in return for staff undertaking additional professional development that would help them do their job that little bit better.
+Last September we reduced all teachers’ contact time by about an hour a week; the equivalent of five days less contact time a year in return for staff undertaking additional professional development that would help them do their job that little bit better.
 At a secondary level teachers’ timetables were reduced by an hour a week and primary teachers have five days of supply cover available per year.
 The professional development being undertaken varies from Masters (paid for by the Trust with “golden handcuffs”) to coaching conversations between two staff looking to improve a particular aspect of teaching/pupils’ learning.
 It’s too early to determine whether the will have impact on outcomes but no-one’s complained about the new system yet.
 I can’t say that about all the ideas I’ve implemented over the years.

 There’s still a lot of work to do in building the culture we want.
 Some of our systems need to be simplified; same impact with less effort.
 There is the potential for some jobs to be shifted from teachers to newly employed support staff.
 Our professional development is good and getting better but there is further improvement possible.
 Finally, the challenges of becoming a Research School is starting to show in our everyday practice; much more thought going into whether an initiative should or shouldn’t be introduced and hopefully in time an evaluative strand that will identify what we should simply stop doing; it’s not worth the time or effort.